 What’s a “Credit” Exactly?

 The powers that be actually did pretty good naming this tax term.
 If you pay a foreign tax, then you get credit against your US tax—you’re basically treated as already having paid that amount of US tax when you compute your final US tax bill.

-Mechanically, your tax return first computes your adjusted gross income, and then you take out the standard deduction (or itemized deductions) and the personal exemption to reach taxable income, on which you compute the amount of tax you owe.
+Mechanically, your tax return first computes your adjusted gross income, and then you take out the standard deduction (or itemized deductions) to reach taxable income, on which you compute the amount of tax you owe.
 Then, if you paid any tax for which you can claim a foreign tax credit, you simply reduce the amount of US tax you owe by the amount of foreign tax you paid.